farhanaryasukma/JAI-FE/README.md

 # Login
 user: jei
 Password: jeihebat

+#setup
+in the terminal, do the following: npx sequelize-cli db:create npx sequelize-cli db:migrate npx sequelize-cli db:seed:all

+and you are good to go

 # fe

 This template should help get you started developing with Vue 3 in Vite.